Midtown Madness 2

-Midtown Madness 2 is a 2000 open world racing video game for Microsoft Windows.
-It is the sequel to 1999's Midtown Madness, developed by Angel Studios and published by Microsoft.
-Unlike its predecessor, which is entirely set in Chicago, it features two open worlds in which to race, fictional representations of San Francisco, California and London, England.
-Players can choose from a variety of American and British vehicles including sports cars, buses and taxi cabs.
-The game has various modes of multiplayer connectivity, and included support for the now defunct MSN Gaming Zone.
-A sequel Midtown Madness 3 was released for Xbox in 2003.
+Midtown Madness 2 is a 2000 racing game for Windows.
+It is the sequel to 1999's Midtown Madness, developed by Angel Studios (now Rockstar San Diego) and published by Microsoft.
+Unlike its predecessor, which is entirely set in Chicago, it features two open worlds in which to race: fictional representations of San Francisco and London.
+Players can choose from a variety of American and British vehicles, including sports cars, buses and taxi cabs.
+The game has various modes of multiplayer connectivity, and it included support for the now-defunct MSN Gaming Zone.
+A sequel, Midtown Madness 3, was released for Xbox in 2003.

-Midtown Madness 2 received generally favorable reviews, and holds a score of 78 out of 100 at gaming aggregator Metacritic.
-Reviewers praised gameplay in both single and multiplayer scenarios, particularly the returning Cops 'n Robbers mode in multiplayer, and the new Crash Course mode in single player.
-They were more critical of the game's graphics, with some reviewers feeling they were dated, and of the game's occasion latency issues online.
+Midtown Madness 2 received generally favorable reviews, and it holds a score of 78 out of 100 at gaming aggregator Metacritic.
+Reviewers praised gameplay in both single and multiplayer scenarios, particularly the returning Cops 'n Robbers mode in multiplayer, and the new Crash Course mode in single-player mode.
+They were more critical of the game's graphics, with some reviewers feeling they were dated, and of the game's occasional latency issues online.